-Oak is a common wood for many different types of meat as it is very versatile.
+Oak wood is common for many different types of meat as it is very versatile.
 It goes with both pork and beef ribs giving your dish a beautiful sweet vanilla flavor.

 Oak burns for a long time which is excellent as you will use less wood for your entire barbeque.
 Oak is also very affordable and readily available.

 This is a great primary wood that can be mixed with any of your fruit wood.

 Hickory is a very strong flavored wood that burns for an extended period.
 It goes well with both pork and beef ribs giving them a delicious nutty bacon flavor.

 Since the hickory taste can be intense, it can easily overpower your ribs if too much is used.

 It is crucial to mix it with a more subtle flavored wood such as cherry wood or apple.